The Goonies 'R' Good Enough: Part 1

+Part 2

-Cyndi, along with the Goonies, is captured and taken aboard a pirate ship.
-The pirates, along with the green-faced witch and some female pirates (the Bangles), party, while forcing the Goonies and Cyndi to prepare food for them.
-Dave and Wendi (who had also gone into the cave to look for Cyndi) have also been captured, and are tied to the mast of the ship.
+Cyndi and the Goonies are captured and taken aboard a pirate ship.
+The pirates, along with the green-faced witch and some female pirates (the Bangles), party while forcing the Goonies and Cyndi to prepare food for them.
+Dave and Wendi (who had also gone into the cave to look for Cyndi) have also been captured and are tied to the mast of the ship.
 Eventually, Cyndi, Dave, Wendi, and the Goonies break free, and after finding some treasure on the ship, toss some of it to the pirates, who fight amongst themselves for it.
 After subduing the green-faced witch, the Goonies escape from the ship along with Cyndi and her friends, giving her the remaining treasure that they found.

 Cyndi, along with Dave and Wendi, returns through the cavern entrance in the gas station, armed with the extra treasure in hopes of appeasing the creditors.
 Despite all the treasure she offers, they still refuse.
-Cyndi then whistles, and in a cloud of smoke, André the Giant appears, and chases the creditors off (with Roddy Piper apparently breaking character, calling out to director Richard Donner, Spielberg, as well as Lauper and Wolff that "the video wasn't supposed to end like this" while being pursued by André).
+Cyndi then whistles and in a cloud of smoke, André the Giant appears.
+He chases the creditors off with "Rowdy" Roddy Piper apparently breaking character, calling out to director Richard Donner, Spielberg, Lauper, and Wolff that "the video wasn't supposed to end like this" while being pursued by André.
 The family then celebrates its good fortune.

+Covers and use in popular culture

+Several artists, such as Bombones, Haruko Momoi, The Advantage, New Found Glory, Radical Face, Minibosses, and Tomoyuki Uchida have covered the song.
+The song was featured in several iterations of Konami's Goonies video games, most notably The Goonies (1986) for the Family Computer and The Goonies II (1987) for the Nintendo Entertainment System (NES).
+It was also featured in an instrumental version in Pop'n Music 10.
+In 2012, Lauper performed a parody version entitled "Taffy Butt" for the second-season premiere episode of the Fox animated television series Bob's Burgers; the episode is an homage to The Goonies.
+Her son, a fan of the series, insisted she record the new version.
+In 2014, "The Goonies 'R' Good Enough" was heavily featured in a Goonies-themed episode of the ABC comedy series The Goldbergs.